-Diane Barrett and Lisa Kitinoja are currently working on a Hort CRSP funded project in East Africa where a pilot The Postharvest Training and Services Center (PTSC) was set up in October 2012 on the campus of AVRDC - The World Vegetable Center in Arusha.
-The PTSC will serve as:
+Diane Barrett and Lisa Kitinoja worked together during 2010-13 on a Hort CRSP funded project in East Africa where a pilot The Postharvest Training and Services Center (PTSC) was set up in October 2012 on the campus of AVRDC - The World Vegetable Center in Arusha.
+The PTSC serves as:

 a site for extensionists to meet with growers and others to provide training on improved food handling, harvest, packing, cooling, storage, food safety and processing practices

 a location with permanent demonstrations for observing small-scale practices (where local private companies can explain and demonstrate their goods and services related to postharvest handling)

 - a shop with postharvest tools and supplies, packages, plastic crates and other goods that can be purchased at reasonable prices